 This step is optional, but it’s really helpful to have a template of what you’re engraving so you can properly size it.
 I’ve made an engraving template of the projects I engraved in this tutorial, but you can also just use the Shape tool in Cricut to make circles, ovals, squares, and rectangles in the shape of your engraving blank.

 If you want to use the free engraving template I used in this tutorial, you can download it from my free resource library.
 It is available as an SVG for your Cricut, as well as a PDF, PNG, and DXF.
-Just upload the file to your design software.
+Just go to the library, search for Design #155 and upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 IMPORTANT NOTE: If you’re not sure how to upload an SVG file to Cricut Design Space, or you’re having issues (such as getting a message that says “unsupported file”), please watch my free training series, SVGs Made Simple.
 It will help you SO much!